wilsonliaows/docs/on-prem.md

 | ssl.keystore.key | Allows inlining of private key for secure connection to Kafka |
 | ssl.keystore.cert | Allows inlining of client certificate for secure connection to Kafka |

-`ssl.*` options above can be used when connecting to Kafka using SSL/TLS and allows keeping PEM-encoded certificates and private keys inside the `config.yml` file.
+`ssl.*` options above can be used when connecting to Kafka using SSL/TLS and allows you to keep PEM-encoded certificates and private keys inside the `config.yml` file.
 Any YAML-compatible multiline syntax could be used, for instance:

 ```YAML
 kafka: